 A. The organization providing the online materials has a formal accessibility policy.
-Fail Additional Information: Not Included.
+Fail Additional Information: Nothing found.
 B. The organization providing the online materials has an accessibility statement.
-Fail Additional Information: Not Included.
+Fail Additional Information: Nothing found.
 C. An Accessibility Evaluation Report is available from an external organization.
-Fail Additional Information: Not Included.
+Fail Additional Information: Nothing found.